 Robotics and Smart Machines

 Robotics requires high-performing computer vision sub-systems.
 Deep learning is widely used to recognize features from camera images to control the machine.
-While near real-time object detection is already widely advanced, the field of object tracking still poses many challenges.
+While near real-time object detection algorithms are already widely advanced, the field of object tracking still poses many challenges.

 Researchers are working on using deep learning to enable self-learning robots that become more intelligent over their lifetime (read more about semi-supervised machine learning).